hedongxiao-tju/BM-GCN/README.md

 Please refer to the *args.py* for more parameters.
 ## Reference
-If you make advantage of HOG-GCN in your research, please cite the following in your manuscript:
+If you make advantage of BM-GCN in your research, please cite the following in your manuscript:

 Dongxiao He, et al. "Block Modeling-Guided Graph Convolutional Neural Networks."
 In AAAI.
 2022.
 ## License